splorp/npds-tracker-server/readme.md

 ### 0.1.21

-+ [PG] No longer uses the bugged URL interface to check if Newton servers are up.
++ [PG] No longer uses the bugged URL interface to check if Newton clients are up.
 Instead, I use a socket
 + [PG] The REGUP command tokenizer now accepts any standard token (and no longer only spaces which wasn’t protocol-compliant)
 + [PG] Added several syntax checking with an appropriate status message